timurrrr/86buttdrop/README.md

 86BUTTDROP is my attempt at gaining headroom on the "gen2" Subaru BRZ and Toyota GR86 cars by lowering the stock seat.

 After multiple iterations, I settled on a design that lowers the seat by about 18 mm, which provides a very noticable increase in headroom.
 It might be possible to modify the parts to lower the seat a bit further, but will require cutting OEM parts, so I've decided to not do it for now.

 Here's how the seat looks like with the kit installed:

 ![Assembled view](images/seat_front.png)

-Here's how much lower than stock the seat goes.
+Here's how low the seat goes with this kit.
 In this GIF, the light from a flashlight positioned behind the seat is obstructed by the plastic panel on the side of the seat, which normally sits 19+ mm above the floor.
-Note that this GIF was recorded with an earlier prototype that had 2 mm more lowering, I decided to raise the seat by 2 mm to avoid contact between the plastic panel and the floor that could cause squeaks.
+Note that this GIF was recorded with an earlier prototype that had ~20 mm lowering;
+I have decided to reduce the amount of lowering by 2 mm to avoid contact between the plastic panel and the floor that could cause squeaks.

 ![Lowering demo](images/gap_under_height_adjustment_lever.gif)